martinkjlarsson/nauty-laman-plugin/README.md

 * `-H`: generate (k,l)-tight graphs constructible by [Henneberg type I moves](https://en.wikipedia.org/wiki/Laman_graph#Henneberg_construction). k defaults to 2 but can be set using `-K#`. l is always k(k+1)/2.
 * `-N#`: all (complete graps) graphs with this number of nodes or fewer are considered (tight) sparse.
 The default value is max(⌊k⌋,2) or the highest n such that a complete graph on n vertices satisfies the sparsity condition.

 Both `-K` and `-L` accept rational numbers making it possible to generate, e.g., (3/2,2)-tight graphs (see results below).
 Note, however, that denominators equal to their numerator are ignored, e.g., `-K2/2` is equivalent to `-K2`.
-If rational arguments are not needed, define the macro `INT_KL` before compiling for a small increase (~15 %) in performance.
+If rational arguments are not needed, define the macro `INT_KL` before compiling for a small increase (~15% for some inputs) in performance.

 ## Algorithm
-For integers k and l satisfying 0 ≤ l < 2k, the pebble game algorithm presented in [Lee and Streinu (2008) Pebble game algorithms and sparse graphs](https://www.sciencedirect.com/science/article/pii/S0012365X07005602) is used.
+For integers k and l satisfying 0 ≤ l < 2k and N ≤ k+1, the pebble game algorithm presented in [Lee and Streinu (2008) Pebble game algorithms and sparse graphs](https://www.sciencedirect.com/science/article/pii/S0012365X07005602) is used.
 For all other cases, a naive method checking the sparsity of every subgraph is used.
 However, due to how `geng` generates the graphs, even this naive approach is fast.

 ## Results - counts and execution times